walshbr/walshbr.github.io/pages/pedagogy.md

 * <a href="#ENRN3210">ENRN 3210: "Shakespeare I"</a> <br>(Teaching Assistant, Fall 2013)
 * <a href="#ENWR3800">ENWR 3800: "Academic and Professional Writing"</a> <br>(Teaching Assistant, Spring 2012)
 * <a href="#ENGL3830">ENGL 3830: "History of Literature in English III"</a> <br>(Teaching Assistant, Fall 2011)

 <div class="divider"></div>

+<h2><a name="praxis"></a>Praxis Program</h2>

+The Praxis Program is a project of the Scholars’ Lab at the University of Virginia Library.
+The program funds a team of six University of Virginia graduate students from a variety of disciplines to apprentice with us each academic year.
+Under the guidance of Scholars’ Lab faculty and staff, they design and create a full-fledged digital humanities project or software tool.

+Recognizing that up-to-date methodological training is often absent or catch-as-catch-can for humanities graduate students, the Praxis Program was conceived as an opportunity to experiment with an action-oriented curriculum live and in public.
+We situate our program in a larger conversation about the changing demands of the humanities in a digital age.

+As the Head of Student Programs in the Scholars' Lab, I'm the primary shaper and administrator of the program each year.
+But the program is truly a collaborative effort that draws upon the expertise and teaching abilities of each person in the Lab.

+More on the curriculum can be found on the [program website](https://praxis.scholarslab.org/).
+More information about the projects produced by each cohort can be on the [program archive](https://praxis.scholarslab.org/projects/).

+<div class="divider"></div>